Branch and leaves symbol Down Arrow Icon Up Arrow Icon Flag of the United States

 Basil, greek bush Aristotle

-Basil, everleaf emerald towers
+Basil, everleaf genovese

 Basil, holy or Tulsi